Madeleine Bentley

 Training, qualifications & experience

-I have a CPCAB (Counselling and Psychotherapy Central Awarding Body) Level 4 Diploma in Therapeutic Counselling.
+I hold a CPCAB (Counselling and Psychotherapy Central Awarding Body) Level 4 Diploma in Therapeutic Counselling.
 I am trained in person centred counselling.

 I undertake a minimum of 30 hours Continuing Professional Development annually, in line with my BACP accreditation.